YusukeWakayamaUTokyo/ECPeffect/README.md

 You can find two program files.
 Both require some special modules to download into your python environment, but the required modules are different.

 Both files use pymeasure for comunicating and controlling sourcemeters, the process needs **EXTRA APPLICATIONS** to be downloaded other than anaconda.
 You can refer to this page https://qiita.com/matoarea/items/42292f27a9e669a8758a (though it is written in Japanese).
-You have to download in the **PROVIDED ORDER HERE** or it does not work somehow.
+You have to download in the **FOLLOWING ORDER** or it does not work somehow.
 - First one

 https://www.ni.com/en/support/downloads/drivers/download.ni-488-2.html#345631